 PCAN is an ESRC-supported Network that brings together the research community and decision-makers in the public, private and third sectors.
 It consists of five innovative platforms to facilitate two-way, multi-level engagement between researchers and stakeholders: three city-based climate commissions and two theme-based platforms on adaptation and finance, with a business theme integrated into each climate commission.

 The five-year project is led by an experienced team of researchers with strong track records of engaging with public, private and third-sector decision-makers.
-PCAN builds on the policy connections, networking capacity and research strengths of its host institutions: the Centre for Sustainability and Environmental Governance at Queen’s University Belfast; the Edinburgh Centre for Carbon Innovation; the University of Leeds, and the London School of Economics and Political Science.
+PCAN builds on the policy connections, networking capacity and research strengths of its host institutions: the Centre for Sustainability and Environmental Governance at Queen’s University Belfast; the Edinburgh Climate Change Institute; the University of Leeds, and the London School of Economics and Political Science.

 The key to implementing climate action lies increasingly at the local level, with the participation of local actors, businesses and citizens.
 This is recognised and championed by the United Nations Framework Convention on Climate Change (UNFCCC), the Intergovernmental Panel on Climate Change (IPCC) and the UK Committee on Climate Change.
 The aim of PCAN is to strengthen links between national and international climate policies and their local delivery.
 Clear policy signals by the UK Government remain essential, but the important decisions are made beyond Westminster, creating opportunities for climate action within localities: decisions about low-carbon business opportunities, renewable energy investment, urban transport, energy management, buildings efficiency and the management of climate risks.